Sew a Pan Protector | Madam Sew

 Thank you!

-5. Baste the batting to one of the fabric pieces with basting spray or fabric glue or quilt the fabric and the batting together with a couple of rows of stitching.
-I used fusible batting.
+5. Baste the batting to one of the fabric pieces with basting spray or fabric glue or quilt the fabric and the batting together with a couple of rows of basting stitching.
+If you are wondering about basting in general, I wrote a blog about basting in sewing.
+For this job I used fusible batting.
 It is not really thick but it gives the protector enough softness to protect my pans.
 Trim the edges a little if your batting peaks out.

 Base the batting